 Data indicate that Roma children were much less likely to have access to digital devices required for online learning.
-In BiH, for example, the Phase 2 RNA indicated that at least 6% of the total number of children without access to online learning were Roma, despite only 1.7% of BiH’s population being Roma (World Bank, 2019).
-Later, a large-scale survey of learning, also in BiH, indicated that of the 70% of Roma children who were enrolled in school (World Bank, 2019), 16% did not participate in any form of learning.
+In BiH, for example, the Phase 2 RNA indicated that at least 6% of the total number of children without access to online learning were Roma, despite only 1.7% of BiH’s population being Roma (UNICEF Programme Proposal, 2020).
+Later, a household survey, also in BiH, indicated that among the members of vulnerable groups members of the Roma community (13.2%) and the relatively poor (20%) attended the least number of online classes (UNICEF/UNDP, 2021).
 UNICEF Serbia’s data collection similarly identified 30 primary schools which had a large Roma population that could not connect online.
 These data justified UNICEF’s direct support for these 30 schools, each of which received 43 tablet computers and two laptops, while all teachers received training for digital competence, remote and online teaching, and psychosocial support.
 Without this support, these schools would not be able to connect online.
 All 30 schools will also receive EUR 5,000 each to organise homework clubs.

 Children with disabilities were the hardest to reach and the last to benefit from UNICEF’s education response to COVID-19.
 Although in some countries schools for children with disabilities were kept open throughout the lockdowns, evidence suggests that some parents chose to keep their children at home.
 Equally, children with disabilities who attended mainstream schools or special schools were often left without specialised support when learning from home.
-UNICEF struggled to collect data on children with disabilities, although many key informants anticipated that children with disabilities were less able to access online learning (UNICEF, 2020).
+UNICEF struggled to collect data on children with disabilities, although many key informants anticipated that children with disabilities were less able to access online learning.
 UNICEF Turkey has only recently conducted a needs analysis to understand how children with disabilities can benefit from distance education.
-Although efforts have been made across the region to train teachers to work with children with disabilities remotely, there has been little to no direct attempt to support these children.
+UNICEF BiH is now piloting an assistive technology project, which is a package of devices and support for schools which aims to increase inclusive education, particularly for children with disabilities.
+Although efforts have been made across the region to train teachers to work with children with disabilities remotely, at the time that data for this report was collected there had been little direct attempt to support these children.

 Sector coordination